Windows DLL Hijacking (Hopefully) Clarified

 LoadLibraryExW(L"wlbsctrl.dll", NULL, LOAD_LIBRARY_SEARCH_SYSTEM32); // Windows 10

-What is the cost of this change: one line of code, yes ONLY ONE LINE OF CODE!!! :expressionless:
+What is the cost of this change: one line of code, yes ONLY ONE LINE OF CODE!!!

 With that in mind, I want you to think about a particular communication from Microsoft Security Response Center (MSRC).
 In a blog post, entitled Triaging a DLL planting vulnerability, they explicitly define what is considered a vulnerability and what is not:

 Did you read that?
-Microsoft won’t address DLL hijacking scenarios involving %PATH% directories.
-I’ll let you draw your own conclusions from this… :roll_eyes:
+Microsoft won’t address DLL hijacking scenarios involving %PATH%

 Conclusion

-In the end, DLL hijacking (in the %PATH% directories) is not a vulnerability.
+directories) is not a vulnerability.
 It’s what Microsoft keeps replying over and over again to people who report them.
 OK, we get that and now what?

 In this post, I discussed two versions of this problem:

-• DLL sideloading - If the permissions of an application’s folder are not properly configured, that’s the responsibility of this application only and, most of the time, the impact is limited to this application.
+- DLL sideloading - If the permissions of an application’s folder are not properly configured, that’s the responsibility of this application only and, most of the time, the impact is limited to this application.
 So, there’s nothing special to say about it.

-• DLL hijacking in the %PATH% directories - Again, if the permissions of an application’s folder are not properly configured, that’s the responsibility of this application.
-However, if it adds itself to the system’s %PATH%, that’s another story.
+, that’s another story.
 In this case, the entire system is put at risk.
 Any Windows service that attempts to load a missing DLL without using a secure DLL search order can then be leveraged for privilege escalation.
 Is this a normal situation?
 I don’t think so.

 When you know that this second scenario can easily be prevented simply by changing one line of code, I find it really hard to accept Microsoft’s answer to this issue.
 It’s even harder to accept considering that they patch them silently in the end.
 Unfortunately, I know that there are some people who keep relaying Microsoft’s argument blindly.
 The problem is that this leads us nowhere.
 Do we want to improve security or do we just want to spend our time figuring out who’s responsible for what?

 In my opinion, a honest and constructive reply to people who report these issues would be something like: “Thank you for your report, we don’t consider this a critical or important security issue but we will address this in a future public release”.
 Perhaps I’m a bit naive and my point of view is biased because I don’t have the big picture.
 I don’t know.
-Anyway, I’ll conclude this post with an approximate translation of a quote from a French humorist: “If you’re absolutely one hundred percent sure about something, there’s a high chance you are wrong.
+Anyway, I’ll conclude this post with an approximate translation of a quote from a French humorist: “If you’re absolutely one hundred percent sure about something, there’s a high chance you are wrong.”